JAORMX/tripleo-tls-everywhere-helper/README.md

 ----------------

     ---
-    - hosts: all
+    - hosts: Undercloud
       roles:
+        - tls-everywhere-helper-common
+        - tls-everywhere-helper-undercloud

+    - hosts: overcloud
+      roles:
+        - tls-everywhere-helper-common
-        - tripleo-tls-everywhere-helper
+        - tls-everywhere-helper-overcloud

-Running this playbook
+Running the playbooks
 ---------------------

-This playbook is targetted at TripleO deployments.
+These playbooks is targeted at TripleO deployments.
 The following assumptions are made:

 * You are running this playbook from the undercloud host.